 Do you have any security to back your loan?

-A security, usually in the form of another property, is usually required by many bridging loan providers.
+Security, usually in the form of another property, is usually required by many bridging loan providers.
 Depending on the value, a loan security can be just a single piece of property or several developments or land tracts.

 The loan is usually secured by taking a charge over the property (or properties) in question.
 This may be filed at one’s local land registry as a first charge or even a second or third.
-First charges are used for unencumbered property without any existing loans or mortgages secured upon it; second and third charges apply when the property is under an existing charge but it is not being cleared.
+First charges are used for an unencumbered property without any existing loans or mortgages secured upon it; second and third charges apply when the property is under an existing charge but is not being cleared.

 Note that residential property is considered the most desirable type of security and can actually lead to an offer of more favourable rates for a borrower.
 But do check with your lending agency if they accept other forms of security such as jewellery, vehicles, watches, unset gemstones, or even pieces of art and antiques.